feyeandal/adb-jobs-analysis/README.md

 - Download the [Requirements File](https://github.com/LIRNEasia/adb-jobs-analysis/blob/b53aa3bc076b4df0072c07d0d36b547eac1a89ff/requirements.txt) and install the dependencies.

 # Running the Code
-The Python scripts that should be run to carry out each task are as follows.
+The Python script *main.py* handles the overall process.
+To run a selected module or a set of modules, the variable *process_name* in the configuration file *config.yaml* should be updated as follows.
-    - *OCR Extraction Process:* ocr_pipeline.py
+    - *OCR Extraction Process:* ocr_extraction
-    - *ONET Classification Process:* onet_classification.py
+    - *ONET Classification Process:* onet_classification
+    - *ONET Evaluation Process:* onet_evaluation
-    - *Skills Analysis (LDA):* skills_analysis.py
+    - *Skills Analysis (LDA):* skills_analysis_lda
-    - *Skills Analysis (Top2Vec): topic_modeling_top2vec.py
+    - *Skills Analysis (Top2Vec):* skills_analysis_top2vec
-    - *Combined Pipeline:* overall_pipeline.py
+    - *Combined Pipeline:* overall_pipeline

 ## OCR Extraction
+The purpose of OCR extraction is to identify and extract the textual content in all images in a given folder.

 The OCR extraction process is handled by the following set of scripts.
 - ocr_extraction.py
 - ocr_evaluation.py